 What is intermittent fasting?

 “Intermittere” comes from Latin and means “interrupt”.
 So, you are fasting with a few dropouts to eat.
-Accordingly, it is a combination of the known acat of fasting (complete abstinence of food), with phases in which you eat normally.
+Accordingly, it is a combination of the known act of fasting (complete abstinence of food), with phases in which you eat normally.
 There are mainly two common variants: the 16:8-method and the 18:6-method.
 For example, 16 and 18 means that you are keeping your lent for 16 or 18 hours.
 So, you have 8 or 6 hours to eat.
-This means, you have your meals e.g. between 10 o’clock in the morning and 16 or 18 o’clock in the evening.
-After 4 or 6 PM you don’t eat anything until the following day 10 AM.
+This means you have your meals e.g. between 10 o’clock in the morning and 16 or 18 o’clock in the evening.
+After 4 or 6 PM you don’t eat anything until the following day at 10 AM.
 Only water and unsweetened tea or coffee are allowed.

 Advantages of intermittent fasting

 I’ve already told you the benefits of fasting in this blogpost.
 Most people practice it to lose weight – see here, how to maintain weight loss after diet.
-Advantages of intermittent fasting are above all the avoidance of a yo-yo effect, fewer cravings and less feelings of weakness than with other diets.
+Advantages of intermittent fasting are above all the avoidance of a yo-yo effect, fewer cravings, and fewer feelings of weakness than with other diets.
 In addition, it is much easier to integrate into everyday life and socially easier to follow than a complete fast with asceticism.
 The basic idea of intermittent fasting is the alternation between a food and a digestive phase.
 Plus, it is not defined what you should eat.
 Of course, it makes sense to follow a healthy diet.
 So, avoid refined sugar, preferably don’t eat fast food, just little processed products, etc.

 Furthermore, it is also advantageous that many people prefer to have breakfast and don’t need to eat that much in the evening or vice versa.
 Since the interval can be pushed forwards or backwards, if you wake up early and like to have breakfast, you can take your first meal at 7 AM.
 If you follow the 16:8-rhythm, then you shouldn’t eat after 3 PM.
 If it’s easier for you to just have a cup of coffee in the morning and have your first meal at lunchtime, according to the 16:8-rule, your first meal should be around noon and your last meal should before 8 PM.